Cybr-Inc/CloudSec/docs/contributing.md

 This should also install MkDocs and other dependencies.

-If you don't have pip or don't have Python installed, [ :octicons-link-external-16: you can use Docker](https://squidfunk.github.io/mkdocs-material/getting-started/#with-docker).
+If you don't have pip or don't have Python installed, you will need to do that first.
+You may also need to update your Python to version 3.8 or higher.

 #### Verify it worked